1989 Dodge B250 Ram Van Wagon 3/4-ton 8-cylinder 5.2L 318 in3

 go away before cranking the engine?

 I also pulled the fuel return line from the pressure regulator.
-When the

 ignition is on, nothing comes out.
 Cranking the engine nothing

 comes out.
 After about 15 seconds the engine started (when the